 In a delightful TED Talk, Tim Brown discusses Creativity and Play.
 A few of his points were made by engaging the audience in activity.
 Judging by their laughter, they thoroughly enjoyed the exercises they were asked to perform.

 The positive feelings that are generated activate a different part of the brain; one that promotes creativity.
 Something that they take seriously at their organisation, Ideo.
 Tim Brown stresses that "play is not anarchy" and that "you can be serious and work."

 "Play is more than fun." - Stuart Brown

 In this TED talk he explains why play is essential and how we establish the basis of human trust through play.
 He also points out that many people begin to lose the ability to play as they age.

 It can be hard to be playful if you are living under a heavy cloud of stress.
 Stress dampens your spirit, and leads to fatigue and illness.
 Your view of the world may always be from a place of negativity - the proverbial half-empty glass.
 There's certainly no room for playfulness there.
 You may notice, or maybe you won't, but your friends and family will, that the more you are serious, the seriouser you get.
 It's similar to the shaking you do to remove an electrically-charged piece of plastic from your finger.
 The more rapidly you shake, the greater the cling.

 Learn to develop your awareness by recognizing when you are soaking in negative thoughts and emotions.
 Acquire knowledge about what stress is, and more importantly, how to transform it.
-Finally, practise, practise, practise your new skills and behaviours.
+Finally, practice, practice, practice your new skills and behaviours.

-If you’re ready to improve your long-range play forecast, I’d be honoured to take you through a series of five, one-hour coaching sessions.
-Call or email to find out which program best suits you.
+If you're ready to improve your long-range play forecast, I'd be honoured to take you through a series of five one-hour coaching sessions.
+Contact me to find out which program best suits you.